makrai/notes/zhou2106-finetune-bert-acl22.md

     since the labels were originally linearly separable, the learner need not adjust the representation at all

-## 4.4 Cross-task finetuning confirms the geometric explanation
+## 4.4 Cross-task fine-tuning confirms the geometric explanation

 * In §4.3, we hypothesized that fine-tuning improves the performance because it enlarges the gaps between label clusters